38-Year-Old Second Baseman – Free Agent

 Chase Utley Contract Information:

-Utley is not in the lineup Thursday against the Braves.
+Utley is not in the lineup Sunday against the Rockies, Eric Stephen of TrueBlueLA.com reports.

 To instantly reveal our fantasy analysis of every player – including Chase Utley – simply subscribe now.